Understanding regression (part 1)

 Last updated

 Statistical regression techniques are an important tool in data analysis.
 As a behavioral scientist, I use it to test hypotheses by comparing differences between groups of people or testing relationships between variables.
 While it is easy to run regression analyses using popular software tools, like SPSS or R, it often remains a black box that is not well understood.
-I, in fact, do not believe I actually understand regression.
+In fact, I do not believe I actually understand regression.
 Not fully understanding the mechanics of regression could be okay, though.
 After all, you also don’t need to know exactly how car engines work in order to drive a car.
 However, I think many users of regression have isolated themselves too much from the mechanics of regression.
-This may be the source of some errors, such as applying regression to data that is not suitable for the regression method.
-If you’re using regression to try and make inferences about the world, it’s probably a good idea to feel like you know what you’re doing.
+This may be a source of some mistakes researchers make, such as including every available variable into a model without understanding what the regression is actually doing.
+If you’re using regression to try and make inferences about the world, it’s probably a good idea to know what you’re doing.

 Feel free to follow me along by copy-pasting the code from each step.